o1-labs/rfcs/00xx-account-deletion.md

 At the snark level, deletion should thus be equivalent to proving two things
 1. The location $l$ of account $a₀$ is now  equal to the empty account.
    A simple implementation is to call [`set_account`](https://github.com/MinaProtocol/mina/blob/4495af5caea5e1bb2f98f92592c065f93a586ade/src/lib/transaction_snark/transaction_snark.ml#L1531) to location $l$ with the empty account;
+   The implementation of a dedicated `remove account` function needs the propagation of a definition of `Account.empty` and `Account.empty_digest`.
 2. The change in MINA of $a₁$ should be equal to
    - the initial creation fee;
    - augmented by any remaining MINA balance.